Shagshag/prestashop-documentation/PaymentCCCore.md

 * Class name: PaymentCCCore
 * Namespace:
 * Parent class: [OrderPayment](OrderPaymentCore)

 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
-* This class is defined in classes\PaymentCC.php line 33
+* This class is defined in [classes/PaymentCC.php line 33](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PaymentCC.php#33)